LinkedIn outreach message template sequence showing the 3-wave connect, build interest, and persist method for B2B sales prospecting

+LinkedIn prospecting is a B2B sales strategy that leverages LinkedIn’s 750M+ professional user base to identify, connect with, and convert decision-makers through targeted outreach sequences.
 By 2026, ad spending in the social media advertising segment is projected to reach $252,569,000,000 worldwide, which is equal to the GDP of a small country like the Cook Islands, for example.
 LinkedIn has become an absolute leader among other social media platforms with 80% of B2B marketers investing in it.
 However, channeling large budgets into social media does not necessarily come with increased conversions.

 Choosing a proper outreach strategy, creating convincing sales scripts, and developing a deep knowledge of the platform’s prospecting ins and outs is what matters the most.
 This article is dedicated to an in-depth exploration of LinkedIn prospecting specifics and offers insightful tips from the best CIENCE experts.